keenanromain/AWS-SAA-C02-Study-Guide/README.md

   3.)
 For access via the console & the terminal, use cross-account IAM roles

 - S3 is a great candidate for static website hosting.
 When you enable static website hosting for S3 you need both an index.html file and an error.html file.
 Static website hosting creates a website endpoint that can be accessed via the internet.
-- When you upload new files, they will not inherit the properties of the previous version.
+- When you upload new files and have versioning enabled, they will not inherit the properties of the previous version.

 ### S3 Storage Classes:
-**S3 Standard** - 99.99% availability and 11 x 9s durability.
-Stored redundantly across multiple devices in multiple facilities and is designed to withstand the failure of 2 concurrent data centers.
+**S3 Standard** - 99.99% availability and 11 9s durability.
+Data in this class is stored redundantly across multiple devices in multiple facilities and is designed to withstand the failure of 2 concurrent data centers.

 **S3 Infrequently Accessed (IA)** - For data that is needed less often, but when it is needed the data should be available quickly.
-Storage fee is cheaper, but charged for retrieval.
+The storage fee is cheaper, but you are charged for retrieval.

 **S3 One Zone Infrequently Accessed (an improvement of the legacy RRS / Reduced Redundancy Storage)** -  For when you want the lower costs of IA, but do not require high availability.
-This is even cheaper because of it.
+This is even cheaper because of the lack of HA.

 **S3 Intelligent Tiering** - Uses built-in ML/AI to determine the most cost-effective storage class and then automatically moves your data to the appropriate tier.
 It does this without operational overhead or performance impact.